 What will I study?

 You will study topics including earthquakes, continental drift, sea floor spreading and plate tectonics, igneous rocks and volcanoes, metallic minerals and formation of fossils.
 Local and residential field courses will allow you to extend your class-based learning.
-The course is taught in a purpose built geology laboratory with access to specimens that are used in lessons and an extensive range of practical equipment.
+The course is taught in a purpose-built geology laboratory with access to specimens that are used in lessons and an extensive range of practical equipment.

 Good course combinations

 Geology works well with Geography and will complement both science and humanities subjects.

 Many students find work in environment-based public service, planning, engineering, mining and quarrying, the oil and gas industries, conservation and heritage.
 Past students have gone on to university to study Geology or Physical Geography and into careers in the petrochemical industry.

 Need some help?

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.